Manta ray

 Mantas are found in warm temperate, subtropical and tropical waters.
-Both species are pelagic; M. birostris migrates across open oceans, singly or in groups, while M. alfredi tends to be resident and coastal.
+All three species are pelagic; M. birostris and M. yarae migrate across open oceans, singly or in groups, while M. alfredi tends to be resident and coastal.
 They are filter feeders and eat large quantities of zooplankton, which they gather with their open mouths as they swim.
-However, research suggests that the majority of their diet (73%) actually comes from mesopelagic sources.
+However, research suggests that the majority of their diet comes from mesopelagic sources.
 Gestation lasts over a year and mantas give birth to live pups.
 Mantas may visit cleaning stations for the removal of parasites.
 Like whales, they breach for unknown reasons.

-Both species are listed as vulnerable by the International Union for Conservation of Nature.
+M. birostris and M. alfredi are both listed as vulnerable by the International Union for Conservation of Nature.
 Anthropogenic threats include pollution, entanglement in fishing nets, and direct harvesting of their gill rakers for use in Chinese medicine.
+Manta rays are particularly valued for their gill plates, which are traded internationally.
 Their slow reproductive rate exacerbates these threats.
 They are protected in international waters by the Convention on Migratory Species of Wild Animals, but are more vulnerable closer to shore.
 Areas where mantas congregate are popular with tourists.
 Only a few public aquariums are large enough to house them.